 These Plecos will co-exist fine with fish that prefer higher temperatures; Tetras, small Cichlids, Hatchet Fish, Pencilfish, Rainbowfish and Corydoras Catfish all make perfect inhabitants.
 However, avoid choosing tankmates that may nip at these plecos ornate tail fin extensions.

 Flash Plecos are ideally suited to an average-sized aquarium, providing that a few essential requirements are met.
 The aquarium should be biologically mature with a substrate of sand or small smooth gravel, and it will also need to contain plenty of driftwood or bogwood, as this forms a necessary part of their diet.
 Flash Plecos will require plenty of private retreats created from the bogwood and smooth rocks so that they will feel comfortable during the day.

 These Plecos do not enjoy overly bright light, so it would be best to make sure they have plenty of shaded areas formed by driftwood and caves as well as some floating plants, as this will help diffuse the light.
-You can include robust plants such as Anubias and Java Fern; however, avoid soft-leaved or delicate plants as these will be eaten or uprooted.
+You can include robust plants such as Java Fern and Anubias; however, it would be best to avoid soft-leaved or delicate plants, as these will be eaten or uprooted.

-You should maintain excellent water conditions at all times using a powerful filtration system that can cope with the amount of wood waste, and you will need a good current.
+Using a powerful filtration system that can handle the amount of wood waste and a good current will enable you to maintain excellent water conditions.
 A high oxygenation level will benefit the fish and may even entice them into breeding.